Answered By: Reference/Instruction Librarians

 Option 2: you're looking for articles from a particular newspaper

-1. In the Search box (located under the large photo), select Journals.
-Type in the name of the newspaper you want to search.
+1. In the Search box (located under the large photo), type in the name of the news source you want to search.

-3. In the menu that pops up to the right, make sure to select the date range you need.
+3. If there are multiple databases that offer the news source, make sure to select the date range you need.
 Then follow the link to the database that contains your newspaper by clicking the link with the newspaper's name.

 4. From there you can sort by date to read the newest articles, or search within your results if you're looking for articles on a specific topic.